princekunal101/StandByClock/README.md

 - [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
 - [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
 - [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.

+# LICENSE

+This project is licensed under the MIT License.

+You are free to use, modify, and distribute this software for any purpose, including commercial applications, provided that the original copyright notice and this license are included in all copies or substantial portions of the software.

+See the [LICENSE](LICENSE) file for the full text.